 Vitamin D is vital for healthy bones.

 The best source of vitamin D is sunlight.
-Try to expose your hands, face and arms to sunlight for 5 to 15 minutes 2 or 3 times a week during the summer.
+Try to expose your hands, face and arms to sunlight for 5-15 minutes 2 or 3 times a week during the summer.

 Foods with vitamin D include egg yolks and fish like salmon, mackerel and sardines.
 Some milk, spreads and breakfast cereals have vitamin D added.